Easy lamb shoulder chop recipe you can make year-round. Enjoy different flavor profiles by switching up the marinade ingredients and sides.

 What to Serve with Lamb Chops

-As a rule of thumb select the sides for your lamb chops in accordance with the culinary direction in which the marinade took you.
+As a rule of thumb select the sides for your lamb chops in accordance with the taste of the culinary direction in which the marinade took you.

 - For example, if you made a Middle Eastern style marinade, you can use this recipe for feta cheese, pine nuts and mint couscous.

 - In this case with our Mediterranean inspired marinade we made a hearty barley salad with kalamata olives, Italian parsley, feta, red sweet drop peppers and red onions.
-Rosemary butter gold potatoes would have been good too.
+Fresh rosemary butter or thyme gold potatoes would have been good too.

-- Serve lamb chops prepped in Indian inspired curry marinade with garlic naan and dal, mango chutney and rice, or spicy mustard peas.
+- Serve lamb chops prepped in Indian inspired coconut milk curry marinade with garlic naan and dal, mango chutney and rice, or spicy mustard peas.

 - If you didn’t use a marinade and instead only seasoned your chops a simple garden salad with fresh herbs will go nicely or perhaps an orzo or other pasta salad.